DS-567/AMD-AOHW25_620/README.md

 The smart watchdog has three main components: ***Control FSM***, ***feature extraction layer*** and the ***SNN***.
 It is instantiated beside a RISC-V CPU [(Neorv32)](https://github.com/stnolting/neorv32) and monitors control flow in real time.

-- During execution, RISC-V instruction data is written to a FIFO buffer
+- During execution, RISC-V instruction data is written to a FIFO buffer.
-- The Control FSM reads data from the FIFO to the feature layer
+- The Control FSM reads data from the FIFO to the feature layer.
-- 16 binary features are extracted from each instruction, which are passed to the SNN as input data
+- 16 binary features are extracted from each instruction, which are passed to the SNN as input data.
-- The SNN classifies the instruction as either normal execution or a control flow error
+- The SNN classifies the instruction as either normal execution or a control flow error.
-- This process repeats until there all instructions have been classified (i.e. FIFO is empty)
+- This process repeats until there all instructions have been classified (i.e. FIFO is empty).

 Full details of the smart watchdog implementation can be seen in the [report](/Report.pdf).